dataforseo/TypeScriptClient/docs/interfaces/IGoogleReviewsSerpElementItem.md

 > `optional` **rating**: [`RatingInfo`](../classes/RatingInfo.md)

-Defined in: main.ts:32488
+Defined in: main.ts:32496

-the item’s rating
+the element’s rating
 the popularity rate based on reviews and displayed in SERP

 ***